About Seward

 The Seward Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Winnebago County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Seward, Illinois residents are available through the local police department and authorized providers in Winnebago County.
+Fingerprinting services for Seward, Illinois residents are available through local police (where present) and authorized providers in Winnebago County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Seward Police Department or Winnebago County Sheriff's Office for scheduling and fees.

-Property records for Seward, Illinois are maintained by the Winnebago Chief County Assessment Officer's Office and the Winnebago County County Recorder of Deeds.
+Property records for Seward, Illinois are maintained by the Winnebago Chief County Assessment Officer's Office and the Winnebago County Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Winnebago County, including parcels in Seward.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Winnebago County County Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
+The Winnebago County Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Illinois counties provide online property record searches through their county websites.
-For in-person requests, visit the Winnebago County offices at the county courthouse.
 The Winnebago County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Seward, Illinois residents are available through both county and state offices.
 The Illinois Department of Public Health, Division of Vital Records, located in Springfield, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Illinois.
 Orders can be placed online, by mail, or in person.
 Locally, the Winnebago County Clerk's office issues marriage licenses and maintains marriage records for Winnebago County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.